OlaJedrzejczyk/portfolio/README.md

 # Ola Jedrzejczyk, my portfolio
 ## Made in django framework

-The project is a website that presents my skills and projects related to the IT industry.
+Welcome to my personal portfolio website!
+The project showcases my skills and projects as a Python programist

+## Technology used
+- Python 3.11.5
+- Django 4.2.4
+- HTML/CSS
+- Github

-##
+## Installation
+How to run:
+Pull the repo, run in terminal command:

+"python manage.py makemigrations"

+"python manage.py migrate"

+"python manage.py runserver"